-Buildings - Hotel property Over the shorter of the estimated useful lives of 50 years and the terms of the leases
+Buildings - Hotel property Over the shorter of the estimated useful lives of 50 years and the terms

+of the leases

+Leasehold improvements Over the terms of the leases

-Furniture and fixtures 15% Equipment, motor vehicle and others 5-20%
+Furniture and fixtures 15%

+Equipment, motor vehicle and others 5-20%

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in profit or loss.